-The Associate Dean for Graduate Programs and professors should work with Ph.D. fellows to establish appropriate timetables for completing coursework and exams during the semester in which the accommodation is taken.
+The Associate Dean of Academic Affairs and Faculty Development and Ph.D. program director should work with Ph.D. fellows to establish appropriate timetables for completing coursework and exams during the semester in which the accommodation is taken.

 Funding provided by the University, including funding for health insurance, will continue during the accommodation period.
 The accommodation policy will not extend the total number of years of funding available to a Ph.D. fellow.
 For Ph.D. fellows with nine (9) month stipends, funding is for the academic year only.